 Deep in the woods of rural Connecticut lies a brick-laden Victorian mansion, the St. Vedastus Academy for Misguided Teens, a refuge for the newly violent, mildly sinister, and willfully corrupt.
-Zero is at least two of these things, and even in the eyes of more deviant classmates, suffers social death for it.
-But when schoolmate Harrison discovers a seemingly bottomless pit in the forest floor behind the school, Zero sees an opportunity to claw a way to the top of the heap.
-And unbeknownst to them, the more the pit appears to be getting larger and larger and larger.
+Nil is at least two of these things, and even in the eyes of more deviant classmates, suffers social death for it.
+But when schoolmate Harrison discovers a seemingly bottomless pit in the forest floor behind the school, Nil sees an opportunity to claw a way to the top of the heap.
+And unbeknownst to them, the pit appears to be getting larger and larger and larger.
 ZERO is a narrated tale of the inexplicable and the unspeakable, a darkly comedic allegory about the relationship between addiction and empathy, the danger of simple solutions, and whether ‘nothing’ actually exists anyway.

 Following a nasty fall, professional dancer Paul is diagnosed with a rare form of dementia.
 In a daily video diary, Paul details his day-to-day life with his new condition.
 But when his estranged mother arrives, Paul is forced to face hard family truths that had been buried for years, even as everything else slips away.
 Brisé is a one-man play about voice, about movement, and about holding on tight to the things we try our hardest to forget.